-Some individuals suffer gluten allergies who don’t have celiac disease.
+Some individuals suffer gluten allergies but don’t have celiac disease.
 These sensitivities produce a number of similar symptoms in varying degrees.
 Diarrhea, vomiting, rashes, respiratory issues, and congestion are a few common symptoms.
 However, some individuals have severe reactions.
 Although rare, fatal reactions to gluten are possible.
 Often a restricted diet helps alleviate discomfort.

 Celiac Awareness Day helps inform others about the critical attention that should be paid to those in our lives with gluten intolerance.
 Remember and respect dietary restrictions at home, at work, and at school to prevent harm.
 Celiac Awareness Day happens to fall at the same time when schools are back in session.
 Children may not yet be aware that sharing a simple snack could hurt a classmate.
 Packing gluten-free school snacks can help cater to students with celiac.

 In our small part in this national campaign, the Walkers team shares a few simple ways to provide for friends and family suffering celiac disease: